When you visit

 Where should I park?

 There are parking lots on both sides of the church building, and both have handicapped accessible parking.
 Park in any available space.
 Please do not park along the drive.

 Where do my children go?

 We are glad you and your children are here!
 Children may not always be quiet, but they are a sign of vitality and growth in a parish!
 Children are welcome to stay with their parents in church or if you feel the need to take them out, there is a hallway and cry room where parents and children can still participate in mass.

-Religious Education classes are held from mid-September through April on the 2nd, 3rd, and 4th Sundays after mass.
+Religious Education classes are held from mid-September through April after Mass on most Sundays.
 We ask that in addition to attending Religious Education classes that all children attend mass with their families as well.

 I’m not Catholic ... so, how do I know when to sit, stand and kneel?

 There’s no need to be self-conscious about the postures and responses used during worship.
-Most visitors just follow the lead of the Resurrection parishioners.
+Most visitors just follow the lead of other members.
 However, the front of the hymnal has the ORDER OF THE MASS if you would like to follow along.
 Those who are unable to stand or kneel are welcome to remain sitting.

 I’m not Catholic ... is it okay for me to participate in communion?